niklas/ember-rails-flash/README.md

 Feel free to open an issue ticket if you find something that could be improved.

-This project rocks and uses MIT-LICENSE.
+This project rocks and uses GPL-3 as license.